MeelisM/aws-code-keeper/README.md

 ### Kubernetes Resources

-The following image shows the running Kubernetes services and pods in the cluster:
+The following image shows the running Kubernetes services and pods in staging and production environments:

 ![Kubernetes Resources](./images/pods-and-ingress.png)